OfflineIMAP/offlineimap.github.io/_doc/installation.md

 {% endhighlight %}

 In case, you did the single-user installation, simply delete your offlineimap directory.

+In Windows, the directory to delete should be located at:

+{% highlight bash %}
+(Cygwin main directory)/lib/python2.7/site-packages/offlineimap
+{% endhighlight %}

 ### Delete all files that OfflineIMAP creates during its operation.